 That’s what A Film Called Blacks Can’t Swim does so well.
 It starts the (often difficult) conversation about the underrepresentation of BAME groups in swimming.
 Ed has dragged the issue centre stage.
 What makes the film so effective is the focus on personal storytelling.
 Members of the black community open up and share their experiences.
 This is the critical first step allowing others to listen, relate and learn, putting in place a roadmap to widen participation in and access to swimming is next.
 It’s a tall order, but Ed’s started the ball rolling.

 Already his film has had an impact.
 Where (predominantly white) swimming organisations previously shied away from the conversation, now they have a starting point.
-Within months of releasing the film, Ed was offered free swimming lessons from Swimming Nature (the final scene in A Film Called Blacks Can’t Swim is real footage of Ed entering a pool for the first time).
+Within months of releasing the film, Ed was offered free swimming lessons from Swimming Nature as a result of him asking the question "is it a cultural or physical thing?" (the final scene in A Film Called Blacks Can’t Swim is real footage of Ed entering a pool for the first time).
 Since then he’s launched a podcast, In The Deep End, where he interviews people from the black community about their stories and personal swimming experiences.